netlify/build/packages/cache-utils/README.md

 Skipped if the file/directory does not exist locally.

-Returns `true` if the file/directory was cached, `false` otherwise.
+Returns `false` if the file/directory does not exist.
+Returns `true` otherwise.

 ### options